alisaifee/flask-limiter/doc/source/index.rst

 Configuration
 =============
 The following flask configuration values are honored by :class:`Limiter`.
-If the corresponding configuration is passed in to the :class:`Limiter` constructor, those will take precedence.
+If the corresponding configuration value is passed in through the :class:`Limiter` constructor, those will take precedence.

 .. tabularcolumns:: |p{6.5cm}|p{8.5cm}|